|Paths, Greenways, Bridleways, Tracks - Patchetts Green Bridleways Trust|

 This was to take over and continue the bridleways work previously performed by the Patchetts Green Riding Club which closed on 17 November 2003.
 2004 The Patchetts Green Bridleways Trust was recognised as charitable by the Inland Revenue under reference XR73819.
 This recognition enabled the collection of gift aid on qualifying donations.
 2005 The trustees modified the Objects of the Trust to meet a request of the Charity Commission in order that the Trust could be registered.

 The Deed of variation was dated 5 Apr 2005.

 Year Major Achievements and Noteworthy Events 1991 Members of the Patchetts Green Riding Club surveyed riding routes in Hertsmere and nearby as part of the British Horse Society's 'Year of the ARROW'.
 The results of the survey were used to prevent further degradation of any of the definitive paths, and to identify paths that needed recording for follow-up work.
-2005 New Pegasus crossing of Bell Lane, Shenley opens following PGBT lobbying.
+2005 New Pegasus crossing of Bell Lane, Shenley opened following PGBT lobbying.
 It was created as part of the Hertsmere Greenways Project.
 2006 Official opening of the A41 underpass, using land held as part of the M1 motorway.
 This crossing had been identified at a Patchetts Green Riding Club bridleways night in 1991.
-2007 North Mymms 83 and Potters Bar 79 (bridge over A1(M)) recorded as a bridleway.
+2007 North Mymms 83 and Potters Bar 79 (bridge over A1(M)) was recorded as a bridleway.
 2008 Woodcock Hill recorded as a Village Green.
 We had supplied user evidence on horseback, and a contribution towards the cost of presenting the application to the Inspector.